wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 In this chapter you will find all the lab materials.

-## Lab 1: What is qualitative research?
+## Week 1 Lab 1: What is qualitative research?

 ---